dgalcius/tlenv/README.md

-# TeX Live version selection with ltenv.
+# TeXLive version selection with ltenv.

 Use ltenv to set a TeX Live version for your application and guarantee that your development environment matches production.